 Directions

-- Assemble: Flake fish.
-Fork fish, eggs, parsley, lemon, and remaining butter into rice.
+- Assemble: Flake the haddock, discarding the skin.
+Fork the fish, chopped eggs, parsley, lemon juice and remaining 25g butter into the rice.

-- Steam: Cover with a tea towel and lid.
-Heat gently for 5 mins before serving.
+- Steam: Cover with a folded tea towel and replace the lid.
+Heat gently for 5 minutes to fluff the rice.
+Season and serve on a hot dish.